Education

 2 weeks before your puppy comes home

 As your puppy grows up and you are switching foods away from puppy food look for a food with a lower fat content.
 Schnauzers are prone to pancreatitis.
 They recommend keeping the protein below 15%.
 You can always ask me if you need help.
 Royal Canin makes a adult formula specifically for schnauzers.
-We have several foods we do rotate through but your puppy will leave us on these two foods currently.
+We have several foods we do rotate through but will tell you what foods your puppy currently eating.

 2. Set up your vet appointment for 12 week old vaccines.